 Nordstrom’s inventory spans everything from T-shirts to ball gowns and will suit a variety of budgets, though items in general do tend to be pricier than those offered by similar shopping services (such as the popular Stitch Fix).
 Of course, Trunk Club is pulling from a selection of trusted, higher-end brands.
 The company says that “wardrobe staples such as tees, denim, and sweaters” typically run in the $40-$300 range, while “workwear essentials and more formal clothes start around $200.”

 Pieces skew toward the classic end of the style spectrum, with frequent picks from brands like J. Crew, Theory, Splendid, Madewell and Paige for women; Bonobos, James Perse, Eton and Ted Baker for men.
 The company also makes an effort toward inclusive sizing, with petite, plus, big and tall, and maternity options.

 Trunk Club also has six brick-and-mortar locations — in New York City, Boston, Chicago, Los Angeles, Dallas and Washington — where you can meet a stylist for a face-to-face styling session.
 The clubhouses are tastefully decorated and feature a complimentary bar “complete with craft beer, wine, champagne, and spirits” to make the process relaxed, enjoyable, and as unlike a crowded department store as possible.
 While this obviously lacks the convenience factor of online shopping, this level of personal attention sets Trunk Club further apart from its competitors.

-Who will like Trunk Club best?
+Who is Trunk Club best for?